-This program prepares students for a career in the enforcement of conservation law.
-The curriculum offers a broad base of directly related subjects in the fields of conservation and law enforcement.
+This program is designed to prepare students for a career in Conservation and Natural Resources Law Enforcement.
+In addition to core Conservation Law instruction, the curriculum offers a broad base of directly related subjects in the fields of conservation, law enforcement, and homeland security.

 The VU Advantage